Saturday ITV Racing

 If you cannot find any close matches in the morning, don’t worry.
 Close matches are often hard to find in horse racing if you are hours away from the race, as mentioned.

 Close matches often happen 5-10 minutes before the race starts, so try to be at your computer 5-10 minutes before the race and keep a lookout for close matches.
 Odds change very rapidly in this time, so you may need quick fingers to place your bets and lay it.

-Instead, have the Calculator open, and enter the values as the odds change until you find a match you are satisfied with, and place your bet and lay it.
+Here, have the Calculator open, and enter the values as the odds change until you find a match you are satisfied with, and place your bet and lay it.
 Also, avoid using mobile for obvious reasons - you simply won't be quick enough!

 Laying Your Bets

 Please do make sure that the horse you are backing is the same horse you are laying (reminder, you are laying as 'normal' in the Calculator and aiming to keep the qualifying loss as low as possible).
 Again, also make sure that the horse you are laying has enough liquidity for the amount you are laying.

 Qualifying loss in horse racings can be critical in maintaining profits.

 Not every race will earn you money, as your horse might not win, or get 2nd place, or the starting favourite might not win.

 We need to make sure our qualifying losses from these races are significantly less than our profits for the day.
 It would be ideal if you can get a qualifying loss of less than £1.50 for every £25 staked.